How it works

 Affected project files

 LPM is acting in the background of your Automation Studio project.
-Upon initialization, (1) additional file gets created at the root of your AS project: package.json.
+Upon initialization, two additional files get created at the root of your AS project: package.json and .npmrc.
+The .npmrc points the @loupeteam scope at the GitHub package registry so that npm can resolve Loupe packages from inside the project.

 When you install your first package with LPM, a node_modules folder also gets created at the root of your project.
 It is recommended that you add this folder to your .gitignore file.